nikhilCad/nikhilCad.github.io/content/blog/hugo-site.md

 A previous version of my portfolio was created using good old HTML and CSS, however editing that was turning out to be a chore.
 A wise man once said, **do not** reinvent the wheel, so I looked into the world of static site generators.

 Stumbling upon Hugo, I saw that it already had a plethora of good themes.
-A quick scroll through the page and I finnaly settled on the amazing papermod theme at https://github.com/adityatelange/hugo-PaperMod
+A quick scroll through the page and I finally settled on the amazing papermod theme at https://github.com/adityatelange/hugo-PaperMod

 After some struggles figuring how hugo works, I have finally found a sweet spot where I can easily edit this portfolio without dealing with all the headaches of maintaining the CSS and styles and everything by myself.